runcitadel/blog/posts/one-year-of-citadel/index.md

 - [Donating](https://runcitadel.space)
 - Contributing to the development ([Get in touch](https://t.me/citadeldevelopers)) - We're mostly looking for JavaScript/TypeScript developers.
 Citadel also uses Python & Rust.
 On the front-end, we use Vue and React.
 If you are familiar with one of these technologies, please consider contributing.
-- Translating: Soon, Citadel will be translateable in more languages.
+- Translating: Soon, Citadel will be translatable in more languages.
 We are looking for volunteers to translate Citadel.
 Join our translator chat to learn more.
 - Using Citadel and giving us feedback: We are always looking for feedback.
-We're still a relatively small project withonly  [about 150 users](https://users.runcitadel.space), so if you use Citadel, recommend it to others or let us know how we can do better, you can help a lot.
+We're still a relatively small project with only [about 180 users](https://users.runcitadel.space), so if you use Citadel, recommend it to others or let us know how we can do better, you can help a lot.